Avenue Supermarts FY26 Audited Results: 15.9% Revenue Growth, 500 Stores Milestone

 *this image is generated using AI for illustrative purposes only.

-Avenue Supermarts Limited announced its standalone and consolidated financial results for the quarter and year ended 31st March, 2026.
+Avenue Supermarts Limited announced its standalone and consolidated audited financial results for the quarter and year ended 31st March, 2026.
 The company delivered robust performance with significant growth across key metrics, while achieving a major milestone in store expansion.
-Following the results, leading brokerages have issued a range of ratings and target prices, reflecting divergent views on the company's near-term outlook.
+The Board of Directors approved the financial results at its meeting held on 2nd May, 2026, and the newspaper publication was completed on 4th May, 2026, in Economic Times and Maharashtra Times, in accordance with Regulation 47 of the SEBI (Listing Obligation and Disclosure Requirements) Regulations, 2015.

 Q4FY26 Standalone Performance